Visa Waiver Program: Guam and the Northern Mariana Islands

-Although the U.S. Visa Waiver Program also applies to the U.S. territories of Guam and the Northern Mariana Islands, and therefore nationals of VWP countries may travel to these territories with an ESTA, both territories have additional visa waiver programs for certain nationalities.
-The Guam–CNMI Visa Waiver Program, first enacted in October 1988 and periodically amended, permits nationals from 12 countries in Asia, Europe and Oceania to enter Guam and the Northern Mariana Islands as tourists for up to 45 days without the need to obtain a U.S. visa or an ESTA.
-A parole policy also allows nationals of China visa-free access to the Northern Mariana Islands for up to 14 days.
+Although the U.S. Visa Waiver Program also applies to the U.S. territories of Guam and the Northern Mariana Islands, and therefore nationals of VWP countries may travel to these territories with an ESTA, both territories have an additional visa waiver program for certain nationalities.
+The Guam–CNMI Visa Waiver Program, first enacted in October 1988 and periodically amended, permits nationals of 12 countries to travel to Guam and the Northern Mariana Islands for up to 45 days, and nationals of China to travel to the Northern Mariana Islands for up to 14 days, for tourism or business, without the need to obtain a U.S. visa.
+This program also requires an electronic travel authorization similar to ESTA but without a fee.

 American Samoa

 U.S. visa policy does not apply to American Samoa, as it has its own entry requirements and maintains control of its own borders.
-Hence, neither a U.S. visa nor an ESTA can be used to enter American Samoa.
-If required, an entry permit or electronic authorization must be obtained from the Department of Legal Affairs of American Samoa.
+If required, a visitor permit must be obtained from the American Samoa Department of Legal Affairs.

-Nationals of Canada, Israel, Marshall Islands, Micronesia, Palau, and countries in the U.S. Visa Waiver Program (except Croatia and Poland) may visit for up to 30 days without an entry permit.
-However, if arriving by air, they must apply online for an electronic authorization called "OK Board", at least 48 hours before travel, for a fee of $20.